Samuel-the-Analyst/power-BI-project/README.md

 <p align="center">
   <img src="s1.jpg" alt="Table relationship diagram" width="900">
 </p>

-An interactive Power BI dashboard used to report and explore sales trends can be found here!

 ## Table Descriptions
 1. **Customers** - This table contains customer-level information and is used to analyze customer demographics and behavior.